Tesla eMMC memory chip MCU problems

 With such a defective eMMC chip the MCU computer will not work anymore and the screen in the Tesla will remain black.
 Of course, access to all functions such as climate control, vehicle settings, navigation or changing the set maximum charge level of the battery is then no longer possible.
 But at least the car can still be driven (as long as the pin2drive feature was not activated before the defect.
 Without a screen the pin cannot be entered and you can’t drive).

 Tesla had unfortunately made the problem even worse in the past.
 Irrespective of whether the car was driving or not, since software version V7 in 2015, a vast amount of data was suddenly being continuously logged day and night and written to the memory chip.
 With V8, the problem has become even worse as the software occupies more and more memory on the chip due to the increasing number of functions.
-Only in November 2019 these extreme log activities were reduced with the software update 2019.32.12.7.
-Since then the vehicles apparently only log when they are in operation (i.e. when driving or charging).
+Only in November 2019, these extreme log activities were reduced with the software update 2019.32.12.7.
+Since then, the vehicles only log when they are in operation (i.e. when driving or charging).
 This is also not good news for owners who like to charge for hours at the household socket.

-So the older an MCU is, the longer it was exposed to these intensive write cycles.
+So, the older an MCU is, the longer it was exposed to these intensive write cycles.
 Since about mid-2019, more and more defective MCUs have been appearing in vehicles built in 2015 and older.